A fenced yard is convenient when you own a dog, but most dogs don’t need a fenced yard.

 - Most dogs don’t use their yards for physical exercise unless someone is interacting with them.
 Instead, they sniff, pee on things, dig, take naps or patrol the fence.

-- You could hire a dog walker or runner to help you out if needed.
+- You could hire a dog walker to help you out if needed.

-- About one-third of people in the United States rent their housing, according to the National Multifamily Housing Council.
-Meanwhile, half of U.S. households have at least one dog, according to the Humane Society of the United States.
-I think we can assume plenty of dog owners are renters.
+- About one-third of people in the United States rent their housing.
+Meanwhile, half of U.S. households have at least one dog.
+We can assume plenty of dog owners are renters.